Navigation Menu+

 In 1815, Belgium and the Netherlands were united in the United Kingdom of the Netherlands.
 It was then when the North Brabant was formed, to separate from Central Brabant and South Brabant that are now in Belgium.
 When Belgium seceded from the kingdom in 1830, North Brabant remained part of the Netherlands.
 The resulting borders were something special, because they don’t form a contiguous line, but leave many enclaves.
 Some of them were corrected, but some remained and can be seen in the village Baarle-Nassau where sometimes the same household is part of both countries, with the border crossing through the livingroom.

-Like most of the Netherlands, Noord-Brabant is mostly flat but nearly every part of Brabant is above sea level; therefore, there are not as many canals as in the lower parts of The Netherlands.
+Like most of the Netherlands, North-Brabant is mostly flat but nearly every part of Brabant is above sea level; therefore, there are not as many canals as in the lower parts of The Netherlands.

 We continue our project “Discover the Netherlands” with this province, advertised as “The most welcoming province of the Netherlands”, and I’m looking forward to discover that for myself!